usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/2as_custom_form_letter.md

 Unfortunately, we are unable to represent or directly assist individuals.
 We also do not get directly involved in criminal cases.
 However, we will carefully consider the information you provided as we continue to actively look for opportunities to address Second Amendment violations by law enforcement agencies.

-If you want to consult with an attorney about any private right of action you may have, your state bar association or local legal assistance agency may be able to help you find an attorney to speak with.
-You can also search for a local attorney at [www.lsc.gov/find-legal-aid](http://www.lsc.gov/find-legal-aid).

 [%optional group ="Topic" name="2AS violation litigating in another jurisdiction"]

 We will carefully consider the information that you provided and will contact you if we have any questions.
-Although we cannot start an investigation or a lawsuit based on every tip we receive, we are litigating, or have litigated, in other jurisdictions numerous important Second Amendment issues like what you wrote to us about.
+Although we cannot start an investigation or a lawsuit based on every tip we receive, we are litigating, or have litigated, in other jurisdictions numerous important Second Amendment issues similar to what you wrote to us about.
 As we continue to actively look for opportunities to address Second Amendment violations by law enforcement agencies, the information that individuals like you share with us is important to the Section's efforts to find and appropriately address such issues.

 If you want to consult with an attorney about any private right of action you may have, your state bar association or local legal assistance agency may be able to help you find an attorney to speak with.
 You can also search for a local attorney at [www.lsc.gov/find-legal-aid](www.lsc.gov/find-legal-aid).